Chapter 6

 Here’s How A Tax Rebate Can Help You Reduce Your Tax Further

 Most people confuse income tax rebate with income tax relief.
-The difference between the two is: a tax relief is deduction from the total income to derive your chargeable income, whereas tax rebate is deducted from the actual taxed amount.
+What is the difference?
+A tax relief is deduction from the total income to derive your chargeable income.
+This is separate from a tax rebate that is deducted from the actual taxed amount.

 Here’s an example of how Malaysia income tax rebate is calculated: